trvrb/antigen/README.md

 # Running

-I haven't made a makefile.
 The program can be compiled with:

 	javac *.java

-Then to run the simulation:
+Then to run:

 	java -Xmx1G Antigen

-Alternatively, compile with `ant` and run with `ant run`.
+A transportable jar file can be created with:

+	jar cfe antigen.jar Antigen *.class cern/ org/

+Then to run from this jar:

+	java -jar antigen.jar -Xmx1G Antigen

 The `-Xmx1G` is required, because as an individual-based model, the memory requirements are typically quite large.
 Each host requires a minimum of 40 bytes of memory, plus 8 bytes per